Visma-Dev/e-News/README.md

 <h1><em>e-News - <font color="red">my first project.</font></em></h1>
-<p><strong>Attention!</strong> I'm not proud of this project because it uses a lot of wrong practices, shitty code, and, after all, it's mostly written in a procedural way.
+<p>(<strong>Attention!</strong> I'm not proud of this project because it uses a lot of wrong practices, shitty code, and, after all, it's mostly written in a procedural way.
-<br><strong>But!</strong> thanks to him, I got my first knowledge and experience in php and the backend in general.</p>
+<br><strong>But!</strong> thanks to it, I got my first knowledge and experience in php and in the backend in general.)</p>
 <p>
    <img src="https://img.shields.io/badge/-php-blue">
    <img src="https://img.shields.io/badge/-MySQL-important">